 Law and Your Environment

-Some noise may well be expected, for instance if your home is located near any major public or entertainment venues.
-However, the law dictates that between the hours of 11pm and 7am, noise must be kept below defined maximum levels.
+Some noise may well be expected, for instance, if your home is located near any major public or entertainment venue.
+However, the law dictates that between the hours of 11 pm and 7 am, noise must be kept below-defined maximum levels.